Pictured Above: EMDR-IGTP treatment to over 150 people simultaneously after the September 2017 earthquake in Mexico.

 Kelly is a Licensed Clinical Social Worker (LCSW) and the CEO of Scaling Up.
 She has conducted trainings on the EMDR-PRECI, EMDR-IGTP and the ASSYST in France, Ethiopia, Bangladesh, India and throughout the United States.
 She is a published researcher and a member of Dr. Jarero's research team in Mexico.
 In her role as a humanitarian worker, she has partnered with organizations, such as Action Against Hunger, Fortify Rights, and Innovative Humanitarian Solutions, to provide EMDR therapy and advanced trainings to their staff and clients.
 Kelly was a member of the team that provided rapid response interventions within days after the August 3, 2019 domestic terrorist attack in El Paso, Texas.
 Her specialty area is populations living with ongoing traumatic stress.
 When Kelly is not traveling, she sees clients in her private practice in Reno, Nevada.

 This workshop is held in facilities which are in compliance with the Americans Disabilities Act.
 Please contact the Scaling Up Team at if special accommodations are required.

 Scaling Up maintains responsibility for this program and its content in accordance with EMDRIA requirements.

 Audio/Video/Photo Disclosure: Some of the trainings will be audio and/or video recorded.
 Additionally, photos may be taken and used for website and other promotional materials.
 By registering for this training you are consenting that you are in agreement of and aware of this disclosure agreement.

+There are no known conflicts of interests for this workshop.
 All grievances must be in writing to , and will be replied to within 5 - 10 business days.